Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: Summary

 \section{Summary}

-We present \method, a unified neural operator-based framework for sparse-view CT reconstruction that generalizes across different sampling rates of sensory data, overcoming the limitations of existing deep learning methods, which are tied to fixed acquisition settings.
-Specifically, we adopt the Neural Operator, a deep learning framework that learn maps between infinite-dimensional function spaces and thus is agnostic to different data resolutions.
+We present \method, a unified neural operator-based framework for sparse-view CT reconstruction that generalizes across different sampling rates of sensory data, overcoming the limitations of existing deep learning methods, which are tied to a fixed acquisition sampling rate.
+Specifically, we adopt the Neural Operator, a deep learning framework that learns maps between infinite-dimensional function spaces and thus is agnostic to different data resolutions.
 By combining rotation-equivariant discrete-continuous convolutions (DISCO) (a specific neural operator design that closely mimics convolutions but uses function-space kernels) with joint spatial–frequency learning in the sinogram domain, \method achieves robust, resolution-agnostic reconstructions and consistently outperforms state-of-the-art methods across varying downsampling regimes, enabling a scalable and flexible alternative to traditional CT reconstruction techniques.
-Future work could extend \method to 3D CT and other computational imaging tasks, as well as evaluate its performance on additional datasets to further validate its generalization and clinical applicability.
+Future work could extend \method to more clinically relevant datasets, 3D CT and other computational imaging tasks, conduct uncertainty analysis on \method, and evaluate its clinical applicability across broader scanner protocols.